hibernate/hibernate-reactive/README.md

 ## Gradle build

-The project is built with Gradle.
+The project is built with Gradle, but you do _not_ need to have Gradle installed on your machine.

 ### Building